-7. Compliance Outreach
+7. Outreach

 WECC values the relationship it has with every member and entity in the Western Interconnection.
 WECC is working to strengthen stakeholder relations, improve communications, and promote meaningful training and educational opportunities while providing appropriate assistance with compliance.
-WECC's Outreach program includes:
+Participation at outreach events is encouraged and questions welcomed from every member and Entity.
+WECC's outreach program includes:

+- Reliability and Security Workshops

-- Compliance User Group (CUG) meetings - Critical Infrastructure Protection User Group (CIPUG) meetings - Compliance webCDMS and Enhanced File Transfer (EFT) Server Training - Open Webinar Sessions - Questions and Answers by Subject Matter Experts - Compliance Questions and Answers
+- webCDMS and EFT Server Training

+- Open Webinar Sessions

+- Questions and Answers by Subject Matter Experts

+- Compliance Questions and Answers